JaimieHemmings/HTML-CSS-Project/README.md

 - Establish the companies brand and visual identity
 - Provide information on services available on site
 - Provide bite size and easy to digest information on animal care
-- Offer a comprehensive overview of current availability of stock
 - Establish the companies authority in animal care knowledge

 ## <a name="UX"></a>User Experience (UX)